bestwebsoft/subscriber-wordpress-plugin/readme.txt

 * NEW : Russian language files were added to the plugin.

 == Upgrade Notice ==

+= V1.1.5 =
+We updated all functionality for wordpress 4.0.
+Duplication of mailout with Sender Pro for the user registered after installation of the Subscriber plugin was fixed.

 = V1.1.4 =
 Security Exploit was fixed.